Hey Kids (Start Here)

 Dr. Gottlieb nods.

-Mako lets Geiszler go, rocking back on her heels, wiping her eyes.
+Mako lets Geiszler go, scrambles up, rocks back on her heels, and wipes her eyes.

-“Maks,” Geiszler coughs weakly, both hands extended in her direction.
+“Maks,” Geiszler coughs weakly, hands extended in her direction.

-Mako steps back, braces her foot against the edge of Raleigh’s boot, helps Geiszler to his feet in a rapid pull, and then steadies him.
+Mako stands, braces her foot against the edge of Raleigh’s boot, helps Geiszler to his feet, then steadies him.

-Raleigh watches her face close down into neutrality as she realizes that the man needs steadying.
+Raleigh watches her face close down as she realizes the man needs steadying.

 Dr. Gottlieb pulls a handkerchief out of a pocket and hands it to Geiszler.

 Geiszler presses it to his face.
-“Maks,” he says.
-“Give a guy a little warning, will you please.
-I’m slightly less scrappy than my historical baseline and you’re like a sixteenth degree black belt or whatever it is that you are.”
+“Maks,” he says, “give a guy a little warning, will you please?
+I’m less scrappy than my historical baseline and you’re like a sixteenth degree black belt or whatever.”

-It takes Raleigh an infinite, fractional second to realize that the man is bleeding.
+It takes Raleigh an infinite, fractional second to realize the man is bleeding.

 He snaps his gaze to Mako.
 He tries not to, but he can’t help it.